Font: Optical size

-Some professional digital typefaces include fonts that are optimised for certain sizes, for instance by using a thinner stroke weight if they are intended for large-size display use, or by using ink traps if they are to be printed at small size on poor-quality paper.
+Optical sizes refer to different versions of the same typefaces optimised for specific font sizes.
+For instance, thinner stroke weight might be used if a font style is intended for large-size display use, or ink traps might be added to the design if it is to be printed at small size on poor-quality paper.
 This was a natural feature in the metal type period for most typefaces, since each size would be cut separately and made to its own slightly different design.
 As an example of this, experienced Linotype designer Chauncey H. Griffith commented in 1947 that for a type he was working on intended for newspaper use, the 6 point size was not 50% as wide as the 12 point size, but about 71%.

-However, it declined in use as pantograph engraving, and especially phototypesetting and digital fonts made printing the same font at any size simpler.
-A mild revival has taken place in recent years.
+Optical sizing declined in use as pantograph engraving emerged, while phototypesetting and digital fonts further made printing the same font at any size simpler.
+A mild revival has taken place in recent years, although typefaces with optical sizes remain rare.
+The recent variable font technology further allows designers to include an optical size axis for a typeface, which means end users can manually adjust optical sizing on a continuous scale.
+Examples of variable fonts with such an axis are Roboto Flex and Helvetica Now Variable.

 Optical sizes are more common for serif fonts, since their typically finer detail and higher contrast benefits more from being bulked up for smaller sizes and made less overpowering at larger ones.
+Furthermore, it is often desirable for mathematical fonts (i.e., typefaces designed for typesetting mathematical equations) to have two optical sizes below "Regular", typically for higher-order superscripts and subscripts which are very small in sizes.
+Examples of such mathematical fonts include Minion Math and MathTime 2.